cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 ### KVM-enabled Privileged Containers

 It is possible to run containers with [KVM](https://www.linux-kvm.org/) enabled.
-Some type of CI tasks can tremendously benefit from native visualization.
+Some types of CI tasks can tremendously benefit from native visualization.
 For example, Android related tasks can benefit from running hardware accelerated emulators instead of software emulated ARM emulators.

-In order to enable KVM module for your `container`s simply add `kvm: true` to your `container` declaration.
-Here is an example of how to configured a task capable of running hardware accelerated Android emulators:
+In order to enable KVM module for your `container`s, simply add `kvm: true` to your `container` declaration.
+Here is an example of how to configure a task capable of running hardware accelerated Android emulators:

  ```yaml
 task: